-Eastern Area: Colorado River 500/230 kV off-peak deliverability constraint miles) with 46% series compensation with 15% series compensation
+Eastern Area: Colorado River 500/230 kV off-peak deliverability constraint

 Wind and solar resources interconnecting at the Colorado River 230 kV bus are subject to curtailment in the base and sensitivity portfolios due to loading limitations on the transformers as shown in Table F.14-15.
 Pre-contingency curtailment can be avoided by dispatching portfolio energy storage in charging mode and/or utilizing the planned West of Colorado River CRAS.